-The activities of the College, together with the factors likely to affect its future development and performance are set out in the report of the Governing Body.
+The activities of the College, together with the factors likely to affect its future development and performance and including the exceptional impact of an unprecedented global coronavirus pandemic, are set out in the report of the Governing Body.
 The financial position of the College, its cashflow, liquidity and borrowings are presented in the Financial Statements and accompanying notes.

-Notwithstanding net current asset of £709k (2018: net current liabilities of £1.379m) and net liabilities of £6.723m (2018: net assets of £950k) the Governing Body continues to adopt the going concern basis of preparation in light of the ongoing success of the College and for the following reasons in respect of non-financial liabilities included within current liabilities and the ongoing availability of loan facilities:
+Notwithstanding net current asset of £1,322k (2019: net current assets of £709k) and net liabilities of £31.374m (2019: net liabilities of £6.723m) the Governing Body continues to adopt the going concern basis of preparation in light of the ongoing success of the College and for the following reasons in respect of non-financial liabilities included within current liabilities and the ongoing availability of loan facilities:

-- Included within creditors falling due within one year, and in accordance with FRS 102 and the SORP, is deferred income relating to government capital grants of £1.4m and other deferred income (included within accruals and deferred income) of £0.5m neither of these liabilities represent future cash outflows and will be release to the Statement of Comprehensive Income in subsequent accounting periods. - The College currently has £1.920m of fixed term (for 25 years to 2028) loans outstanding with bankers and £4.9m from BIS.
-A new loan was negotiated in year with Sedgemoor District Council for £4.5m for a fixed term of 20 years to 2040.
+- Included within creditors falling due within one year, and in accordance with FRS 102 and the SORP, is deferred income relating to government capital grants of £1.5m and other deferred income (included within accruals and deferred income) of £0.5m neither of these liabilities represent future cash outflows and will be release to the Statement of Comprehensive Income in subsequent accounting periods. - The College currently has £1.707m of fixed term (for 25 years to 2028) loans outstanding with bankers, £4.3m from BIS and £4.5m Sedgemoor District Council for a fixed term of 20 years to 2040 with interest being capitalised until November 2021.
 Bank borrowing is secured by a fixed and floating charge on certain College assets and is subject to a number of financial covenants.
-The Governing Body have, in assessing both the availability of the existing facilities and capacity to obtain new facilities if required, considered the results for the period to July 2019 and to the date of approval of these financial statements, the financial projections and its on-going relationship with (and most recent assurances received from) the bankers.
-Whilst accepting there can be no certainty, the Governing Body are satisfied that the College will continue to operate within, and meet the scheduled repayments of, its existing facilities for the foreseeable future.
+The Governing Body have, in assessing both the availability of the existing facilities and capacity to obtain new facilities if required, considered the results for the period to December 2021 and to the date of approval of these financial statements, the financial projections and its on-going relationship with (and most recent assurances received from) the bankers.
+Whilst accepting there can be no certainty, the Governing Body are satisfied that the College will continue to operate within, and meet the scheduled repayments of, its existing facilities for the foreseeable future. - The 2020/21 budget has been written to include contingencies for the potential further impact of Covid-19, and sensitivity analysis has been undertaken around cashflow, financial health and loan covenants.